archangel913/OasobiDiscordBot/README.md

 # OasobiDiscordBot
 ## Overview
-Multi-function bot of discord for our server.
+music bot of discord for our server.

-In version 0.0.1, music player feature is implemented.

 ## music player